legno9/legno9.github.io/index.md

 On this site you’ll find my **[latest projects](/projects/)**, technical solutions, and experiments in game development.
 It’s both my portfolio and a place to share what I learn along the way.

-When I’m not programming, I dive into indie games or test my patience on a Souls-like boss, all in search of design and gameplay inspiration.
+When I’m not programming, I dive into indie games or test my patience on a Souls-like boss, all in search of design and gameplay inspiration.😉
 {:.faded}

 ## Latest Projects